Softwoods

 Fans also play a major role in comfort and air quality.
 Exhaust fans can be installed to remove fumes, moisture, or stale air from workshops and livestock areas.
 Large-diameter high-volume, low-speed (HVLS) ceiling fans are ideal for tall pole barns and arenas, gently circulating a huge volume of air while using relatively little power.
 In summer, they improve perceived cooling; in winter, they help destratify warm air at the ceiling and push it back down into the occupied zone.

-From simple agricultural shelters to fully finished barndominiums, the pole barn remains one of the most versatile, budget-friendly building systems available.
-With careful planning, good materials, and attention to foundations, insulation, and ventilation, you can create a post-frame building that meets your needs today and adapts to future uses tomorrow.
+From simple farm shelters to highly finished homes and businesses, the pole barn remains one of the most versatile and budget-friendly building systems available.
+With thoughtful planning and the right choices for site preparation, post size, truss design, roofing, insulation, ventilation, and doors, a post-frame building can be tailored to your needs today while still being flexible enough to adapt to new uses in the future.